-Students in the Master’s programs for Acupuncture & Traditional Oriental Medicine study a variety of traditional Oriental medical theory and techniques, acupuncture points and meridians, herbal medicine and Tui Na, along with the biomedical subjects of anatomy, physiology, pathophysiology, pharmacology, nutrition and more.
+Students in the Master’s acupuncture programs study the benefits of acupuncture, a variety of traditional Oriental medical theory and techniques, acupuncture points and meridians, herbal medicine, and Tui Na, along with the biomedical subjects of anatomy, physiology, pathophysiology, pharmacology, nutrition and more.

 As a Master’s student, you can also experience the benefits of Pacific College’s extensive massage curriculum.
 Master’s degree students are eligible to enroll in our massage programs, earn a massage license and work in the field while completing their Master’s degree.